What we know about the Super Bowl halftime show demonstrator

 Who is the protester?

-The demonstrator has not been publicly identified, but the NFL confirmed he was one of the 400-member cast that performed on the field.
+The demonstrator has not been named by officials, but the NFL confirmed the individual was one of the 400-member cast that performed on the field.

+New Orleans-based artist Zül-Qarnain Nantambu identified himself to multiple news outlets as the ejected performer.
+CNN has reached out to Nantambu for comment.

-New Orleans police described the demonstrator only as an adult Black man, saying he was ejected from the stadium after being detained.
-As of Monday morning, it appeared he would not face further consequences, with police indicating he was not arrested.
+The New Orleans Police Department described the demonstrator only as an adult Black man, saying he was ejected from the stadium after being detained.
+As of Monday morning, it appeared the individual would not face further consequences, with police indicating he was not arrested.

 “No arrest nor summons was issued,” the NOPD said in a news release.
 “As such, the individual will not be identified.”